 Efforts will be made to distribute Honors Foundation Course offerings across all six eligible GEF bins (2-7), and across multiple colleges across the university.

-• November 15, 2016: Deadline for Honors Faculty Fellow applications/course proposals.
-The Associate Dean will perform an initial review of all applications.
-If an applicant proposes a course that extends into another discipline, the Associate Dean will seek sign-off from the chair of the department in question, before reinserting it into the batch of applications.
+• November 15, 2017: Deadline for Honors Faculty Fellow applications/course proposals.
+The Assistant Dean will perform an initial review of all applications.
+If an applicant proposes a course that extends into another discipline, the Assistant Dean will seek sign-off from the chair of the department in question, before reinserting it into the batch of applications.
 This will be true for any HFC in the future, not just those in the Honors Faculty Fellows program.

-• November 2017-January 2018: Fellows participate in selection process for next cohort.
+• November 2018-January 2019: Fellows participate in selection process for next cohort.